Aryannnthakurrr/Smart-Product-Search/README.md

 1. **api.py**: FastAPI application with REST endpoints
 2. **lib/semantic_search.py**: Core semantic search engine
-3. **data/movies.json**: Movie database
+3. **MongoDB Atlas**: Construction materials database
 4. **cache/**: Cached embeddings for fast search

 ### How It Works

-1. On first startup, the API loads the movie database
+1. On first startup, the API connects to MongoDB Atlas
+2. It fetches all construction materials from the database
-2. It generates embeddings for all movies using sentence-transformers
+3. It generates embeddings for all materials using sentence-transformers
-3. Embeddings are cached to disk for fast subsequent startups
+4. Embeddings are cached to disk for fast subsequent startups
-4. Search queries are embedded and compared using cosine similarity
+5. Search queries are embedded and compared using cosine similarity
-5. Top matching movies are returned with similarity scores
+6. Top matching materials are returned with similarity scores and details

 ### Model